Silver Springs Kayaking Tours, Clear Kayaking

-Silver Springs kayaking is truly incredible!
-We offer clear kayaking, and high quality sit on top kayak tours & rentals.
-We also offer paddle board tours, and rentals with lessons for beginners.
-We specialize in large groups.
-Bring your families, corporate event, church group, or any special occasion, and rest assured that our service, quality equipment, attention to detail, and commitment to safety is second to none.
+Silver Springs Clear Kayaking is truly incredible!
+We offer clear kayak rentals, and tours, we also offer high quality sit on top kayak rentals, and tours in beautiful Silver Springs State Park.
+Join us and rest assured that our service, quality equipment, attention to detail, and commitment to safety is second to none.

-Clear Kayaks Tours – Experience the underwater world of Silver Springs in a clear kayak.
-We offer two hour guided tours, in the clear, pristine waters of Silver Springs, and possibly see manatees and wild monkeys.
+Silver Springs Clear Kayaking – Experience the underwater world of Silver Springs in a clear kayak.
+We offer 1.5 hour guided tours, in the clear, pristine waters of Silver Springs, and possibly see manatees and wild monkeys.
 View tons of fish, turtles and old movie relics.
 Experience one of the best kayak tours in Florida, on one of the most beautiful rivers in the world.

 Manatee Tours!
 In the winter months November though February the manatees migrate to the springs to stay warm.
 The water temperature in the spring stays 72 degrees year round, so on the cold winter days there will be numerous manatees in the spring.
 Manatees can not survive very long in waters colder than 68 degrees.
-During the winter months, we offer tours daily, at 11:00 Early is always better to see tons of wildlife.
-The tours are 2 hours long, and your guide will tell you all about these magnificent creatures.
+During the spring and summer, there are resident manatees that live here, including a mother and her calf.
+Getting out in the water early is always better to see tons of wildlife.

 Abundant Florida wildlife can all be seen here, including possible sightings of manatees, magnificent marsh birds, alligators and wild rhesus macaque Monkeys.
 Silver Springs famous history includes Tarzan and several Hollywood movies that were filmed here.
 Silver Springs State Park is located at 5656 E Silver Springs Blvd.
 Silver Springs Fl.
 34488